 - the amount of gluten consumed

-Symptoms in infants and children
+Symptoms in children

 - pancreatic insufficiency

-Many processed foods contain gluten, including:
+Many processed foods can contain gluten, including:

 - canned soups